tobru/odoo-pos-distribution/README.md

-# Odoo Pos Distribution
+# Odoo Point of Sale - PoS - Distribution

-Dockerfiles, Docker Compose and Kubernetes configuration for running an Odoo based PoS in container and Kubernets.
+Dockerfiles, Docker Compose and Kubernetes configuration for running an Odoo based PoS in containers.

 ## Quickstart